 Consistent with the International Energy Agency Framework (IEA), 4E is open to membership of IEA member and non-member countries.

 The Programme to be carried out shall consist of international efforts to promote government actions that encourage the use of energy efficient end-use equipment and systems.
-The Implementing Agreement provides a forum for member country delegates and invited stakeholders to:
+The Technology Collaboration Programme provides a forum for member country delegates and invited stakeholders to:

 These objectives will be met by collecting and sharing information on end-use equipment technologies and programmes and pooling resources for projects and tasks.